 But what if — like almost half of Canadians, according to a 2017 Statistics Canada report — you have trouble falling or staying asleep at least some of the time.
 And what if it’s more than some of the time?
 (A third of us also reported getting less than seven hours of shut eye a night.)

-For advice, we asked neuropsychologist Maude Bouchard, a lecturer at the University of Montreal who has been researching sleep for more than a decade and, in 2015, co-founded a virtual clinic to treat insomnia and poor sleep called Haleo.
+For advice, we asked neuropsychologist Dr. Maude Bouchard, a lecturer at the Université de Montréal who has been researching sleep for more than a decade and, in 2015, became the clinical lead of a virtual clinic to treat insomnia and poor sleep called HALEO.

 So many of us report having trouble falling or staying asleep at least some of the time.
 How do we know if it’s insomnia?